Mother Of Teen Who Was Murdered By Her Ex-Boyfriend Calls Killer A Danger To Women

-In August, 18-year-old Thomas Griffiths pleaded guilty to murdering his 17-year-old ex-girlfriend, Ellie Gould, in her Wiltshire home in southwest England.
+In August, 18-year-old Thomas Griffiths pleaded guilty to murdering his 17-year-old ex-girlfriend, Ellie Gould, in her Wiltshire home.
 Her mother, Carole Gould, has released a victim statement.
-Carole wrote that Griffiths is a danger to society, “particularly to women,” and should never be released from jail.
+Carole wrote that Griffiths is a danger to society, “particularly to women,” and should never be released from prison.

 “He became obsessed with Ellie within a matter of weeks,” she said.
 “He could become obsessed with another woman, and who knows what could happen?”